PowerDNS/pdns/docs/markdown/authoritative/settings.md

 value and specify the notification targets explicitly using [`also-notify`](#also-notify) and/or `ALSO-NOTIFY` domain metadata to avoid this potential bottleneck.

-## `disable-notification-warning`
+## `enable-notification-warning`
 * Boolean
-* Default: no
+* Default: yes

-If all NOTIFYs were suppressed due to `only-notify` and there were no explict ALSO-NOTIFYs, PowerDNS will log a warning.
-This warning can be suppressed with this option.
-This may be useful with `slave-renotify=yes` but only a few slave zones have ALSO-NOTIFYs configured.
+By default PowerDNS will log a warning if all NOTIFYs were suppressed due to `only-notify` and there were no explict ALSO-NOTIFYs.
+This warning can be suppressed by setting this option to `no`.
+Disabling the warning may be useful with `slave-renotify=yes` and empty `only-notify`, but only a few slave zones have ALSO-NOTIFYs configured.

 ## `out-of-zone-additional-processing`
 * Boolean